okta/okta-developer-docs/packages/@okta/vuepress-site/docs/release-notes/2022-okta-identity-engine/index.md

 * When a user entered their credentials in the widget (version 6.6.1) during self-service registration, their information was cleared if the username didn't exist in the org.
 (OKTA-532293)

-* The MyAccount API didn't send notifications for Add Email calls with a false `sendEmail` parameter.
+* The MyAccount API didn't send a notice of pending email address change for Add Email calls with a false `sendEmail` parameter.
 (OKTA-539268)

 * An opened session in Classic Engine couldn't be closed for a user (`DELETE /session/me`) after upgrading to Identity Engine.
 (OKTA-517093)